6 Crystal Clear Blue Lazy Rivers in Florida You’ll Want to Spend the Day Floating Down

 Getting out in nature is a great way to calm the mind and soothe the soul.
-Florida has some truly fantastic places in nature to check out that are isolated and secluded, and offer a little bit of respite when you feel the need to recharge.
-If you’re feeling adventurous but still want to enjoy some solitude in nature, there are some beautiful lazy rivers in Florida that you can float down at your own pace, enjoying some time to yourself under the sunshine.
-Check out these crystal-clear rivers in Florida:
+Florida has some truly fantastic natural places to check out that are isolated and secluded, offering a little respite when you feel the need to recharge.
+If you’re feeling adventurous but still want to enjoy some solitude in nature, there are beautiful lazy rivers in Florida you can float down at your own pace, enjoying time to yourself in the sunshine.
+Check out these crystal-clear rivers in Florida, all but guaranteed to deliver a perfect day out on the water.

 1. Gilchrist Blue Springs State Park, High Springs

-You’ll know exactly what to expect with a state park that has the term "Blue Springs" in its name, right?
+You’ll know exactly what to expect from a state park with the term "Blue Springs" in its name, right?
 At Gilchrist Blue Springs State Park, you’ll enjoy some of the most enchanting crystal-clear blue waters in Florida.
+The reason the water is so alluring is that it's filtered through limestone aquifers that remove sediments.
 You can spend an afternoon paddling, swimming, snorkeling, and more, but we recommend taking a tube and heading out on your very own journey in this stunning state park.

 2. Rainbow Springs State Park, Dunnellon

 Rainbow Springs State Park is a spectacular park that offers visitors a chance to truly explore the lush Florida flora and fauna.
-Of course, you can spend your day kayaking, swimming, snorkeling, and more, it really is the lazy river that becomes the highlight of the experience.
-Rent yourself an inner tube and float your way down to Rainbow Springs on a slow, relaxing, two-hour journey downstream.
+Of course, you can spend your day kayaking, swimming, snorkeling, and more; it really is the lazy river that becomes the highlight of the experience.
+Rent an inner tube and float your way down to Rainbow Springs on a slow, relaxing two-hour journey.
+The park offers a convenient tube and tram ticket, which covers one float down the river.
+All tubers under six years old are required to wear a life jacket.

 3. Ichetucknee Springs State Park, Fort White

-Ichnetucknee Springs State Park is one of the premier places in Florida where you can spot a manatee.
-It’s also connected to the Ichnetuckee River, which offers a wide variety of stunning Florida scenery throughout the 6-mile-long river run.
+Ichetucknee Springs State Park is one of the premier places in Florida to spot a manatee.
+It’s also connected to the Ichetuckee River, which offers a wide variety of stunning Florida scenery throughout the 6-mile-long river run.
 The only downside to this extremely well-known tubing spot is that it gets crowded, so if you want to launch without being around people, make sure to arrive early.
+Tubers should note that many items are prohibited in order to protect the natural springs.
+Before your trip, please visit the official Florida State Park website for current guidance.
+Also, if you're interested in getting out and swimming, you may do so only at the Blue Hole Spring and Headspring.

 4. K.P.
 Hole County Park, Dunnellon

-While this park tends to stay off the radar in many cases, K.P.
-Hole County Park still offers a 4-hour float down a portion of the Rainbow River.
-Because the length of this float is so long, children under 3 years of age are not allowed.
+Looking to avoid the crowds while planning your float trip in Florida?
+We've got just the spot: K.P.
+Hole County Park.
+It offers a four-hour float down a stretch of the iconic Rainbow River.
+Because this float is so long, children under three are not allowed.
 If four hours seems a bit much, you can always choose a local boat company to take you up the river for half the float time back down.
+You'll fall in love with the river's gentle current and glassy surface, whether you choose to float, raft, or tube.

 5. Ginnie Springs, High Springs

 Ginnie Springs, in High Springs, Florida is an incredible place to spend an afternoon.
 Drift down the Santa Fe River on an hourlong journey from Devil’s Spring.
-As it's one of the few places to allow alcohol as you float, you can crack open a cold one and let your worries wash away.
+As it's one of the few places to allow alcohol as you float, you can crack open a cold one and let your worries drift away.
+(Please note that this policy only applies to the broader river run.)
+Looking to experience the river from a different perspective?
+Ginnie Springs also offers opportunities for swimming and snorkeling.
+Learn more about renting equipment to explore this crystal-clear waterway in Florida.

 6. Kelly Park, Apopka

 Tube your way down Rock Springs Run for a mile-long trip down the blue waters.
-While this isn’t the longest float option offered in Florida, it certainly is one of the more enjoyable, especially if you visit when there isn’t anyone nearby.
-That way you can go upstream as much as you want to float your way back down.
+While this isn’t the longest float option in Florida, it's certainly one of the more enjoyable, especially if you visit when there isn’t anyone nearby.
+That way, you can go upstream as far as you want, then float your way back down.
+You'll launch at Kelly Park's Camp Joy, and the launching hours are between 8 am and 12 pm.
+Please note that swimming is not permitted here.
+Learn more about planning your visit to Kelly Springs by checking out the official Orange County visitor's guide.

-Make sure before you visit any of these lazy rivers, you understand the potential hazards or warnings to visitors that the park may have posted.
+Taking a lazy river float trip in Florida is always a good idea, but a little planning can go a long way.
+First, keep an eye on the weather, especially summer storms.
+You'll want to bring plenty of sun protection with you, including reef-safe sunscreen, a wide-brimmed hat, and sunglasses.
+Also, make sure that before you visit any of these lazy rivers, you understand any potential hazards or warnings the park may have posted for visitors.
 Additionally, be aware that since some of these lazy rivers are natural, there may be wildlife within, including but not limited to alligators and snakes.
-While they do prefer to stay away from certain trafficked areas, it’s always smart to stay alert.
+While they prefer to avoid certain trafficked areas, it’s always smart to stay alert.

 Subscribe to our newsletter